 Register online with a credit card via Brown Paper Tickets (subject to credit card processing fee).

 With thanks to our partners

-This program is an educational partnership between Washington State University Extension Forestry and the Washington Department of Natural Resources.
-This class is made possible in part by funding from Whatcom County.
+This program is an educational partnership between Washington State University Extension Forestry and the Washington Department of Natural Resources Small Forest Landowner Office.
+This Program is made possible in part by funding from Whatcom County.

 All Are Welcome

 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local Extension office.
 Reasonable accommodations will be made for persons with disabilities and special needs who contact Ian Fawley at 425-357-6023 or email@example.com at least two weeks prior to the event.

 *indicates online-only (no hard copies in class)